 You have come to the decision to buy a house and have started your research and have started saving for the “out of pocket costs” for buying a home.
 This of course includes your down payment, but it also includes funds for repairs and closing costs.

 Closing costs are the legal and administrative costs included with, well, “closing” on the property sale.
-In Canada this includes the Land Transfer Tax (LTT), title Insurance, legal fees and disbursements.
+In Canada this includes the Land Transfer Tax (LTT), title Insurance, legal fees, and disbursements.
 This will include official documentation and the creation of such documents.
-If you don’t have 20% or more for your down payment, you’ll be paying the PST (Provincial Sales Tax) on your mortgage default insurance.
-Any house related expenses the seller paid for (such as utilities) before closing the sale that you will be using may also be included in the closing costs.
+If you don’t have 20 per cent or more for your down payment, you’ll be paying the PST (Provincial Sales Tax) on your mortgage default insurance.
+Any house-related expenses the seller paid for (such as utilities) before closing the sale that you will be using may also be included in the closing costs.

 The easiest place to start is by reviewing the individual items that might come up and lead to costs when closing on your new home.

 You will pay a percentage of the price of your home based on which province you live in.
 The amount will differ from province to province, and certain cities or townships (Such as Toronto) may also have their own LTTs as well.
 What this tax does is register the land title in your name.

 Property taxes, like LTT, are a percentage of your home’s price depending on your municipality and province.
 Halifax, for instance, charges 1.25 per cent per $100,000.
 Therefore, property taxes on a $500,000 home would be $6,250.
 A house valued at the same price in Barrie would have annual property taxes of $5,000 representing a one per cent property tax annually.

 On the topic of property taxes, there are also adjustment costs, which are incurred when a seller pays property taxes past the closing date.
 In the event that happens, the seller would receive a credit and you would need to pay the difference.